MarijkeVM/REIDS/REIDSModel/Parallel/readme.txt

 *
 Run REIDS_Cluster.R on the items of the Line_Indexer.py. (batch file is REIDS.pbs).
 The computation time is approximately a day with the provided settings.
+Review the specified folders for saving and alter to your settings.